chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ### Answer

-While my primary strength is frontend development, I do have hands-on backend experience, particularly with Spring Boot.
+While my primary expertise is frontend development, I do have hands-on backend experience, particularly with Spring Boot.

-At Blitz Interactive Entertainment, I built a complete instant messaging system from scratch using Spring Boot, which handled real-time communication, business inquiries, and feedback features.
-This included developing RESTful APIs, implementing WebSocket connections for real-time messaging, and creating an analytics dashboard to visualize session data.
-I also worked with MySQL for data persistence and containerized the entire system using Docker for scalable deployment.
+At Blitz Interactive Entertainment, I built a complete messaging system using Spring Boot.
+This involved developing RESTful APIs, implementing real-time communication features, and creating an analytics dashboard.
+I handled everything from database design with MySQL to deployment using Docker.

-More recently at Toyou Feiji Electronics, I developed Redfish-compliant APIs for storage device management.
-I'm comfortable working with databases, API design, and server-side logic, though I'd say my backend skills are intermediate level compared to my advanced frontend expertise.
+More recently at Toyou Feiji Electronics, I joined the backend team to refactor APIs.
+During this project, I used Python and Django to build Redfish-compliant APIs for storage device management, and I successfully refactored over 100 interfaces.

 ## Problem-Solving and Technical Challenges